ionic-team/stencil-site/docs/testing/stencil-testrunner/01-overview.md

 ```

 Each command above begins with `stencil test`, which tells Stencil to run tests.
 Note that each `stencil test` command
-in example above is followed one or more of the optional flags.
+in the example above is followed by one or more of the optional flags.
 Looking at each script, one at a time:
 - the `test` script runs unit tests for our Stencil project.
 - the `test.watch` script runs unit tests for our Stencil project.
 It watches the filesystem for changes, and reruns
 tests when changes are detected.